lemanschik/src_typescript/src/lib/README.md

 # Read this!

-The files within this directory are copied and deployed with TypeScript as the set of APIs  available as a part of the JavaScript language.
+The files within this directory are copied and deployed with TypeScript as the set of APIs  available as a part of the Stealify Language.
+This Includes deno and node most current versions.
+If you need old versions go to @types/* or github:microsoft/TypeScript/src/lib/*

 There are three main domains of APIs in `src/lib`: